turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 - BUFFER_BARRIER <br/>
 Similar to `IMAGE_BARRIER`, but for [GPU Buffer](#gpu-buffers) state transitions.

-It is very important to place barriers to the right places if using low level graphics devices APIs like [DirectX 12](#graphicsdevice_dx12) or [Vulkan](#graphicsdevice_vulkan).
-Missing a barrier could lead to corruption of rendered results, crashes and generally undefined behaviour.
-However, barriers don't have an effect for [DirectX 11](#graphicsdevice_dx11), they are handled automatically.
+It is very important to place barriers in the right places; missing a barrier could lead to corruption of rendered results, crashes and generally undefined behaviour.
 The [debug layer](#debug-device) will help to detect errors and missing barriers.

 ##### Textures
 `Texture` type resources are used to store images which will be sampled or written by the GPU efficiently.
 There are a lot of texture types, such as `Texture1D`, `Texture2D`, `TextureCube`, `Texture3D`, etc. used in [shaders](#shaders), that correspond to the simple `Texture` type on the CPU.
 The texture type will be determined when creating the resource with `GraphicsDevice::CreateTexture(const TextureDesc*, const SubresourceData*, Texture*)` function.
 The first argument is the `TextureDesc` that determines the dimensions, size, format and other properties of the texture resource.
 The `SubresourceData` is used to initialize the texture contents, it can be left as `nullptr`, when the texture contents don't need to be initialized, such as for textures that will be rendered into.
 The `Texture` is the texture that will be initialized.